Jacksonville Axemen

 The Jacksonville Axemen are a rugby league team based in Jacksonville, Florida, U.S. They currently play in the USA Rugby League (USARL).
-They play their home games at the North Practice Soccer Fields at the University of North Florida.
+They play their home games at D. B. Milne Field also known as Rock Stadium on the campus of Jacksonville University.
+The club former ground was the North Practice Soccer Fields at the University of North Florida.